GustavooRez/amicci-backend-test/README.md

 ## 📲 Contact

-If you have any questions or suggestions, please contact us:
+If you have any questions or suggestions, please contact me:

 - ✉️ Email: gurezende27.gr@gmail.com
 - 👉 LinkedIn: (https://www.linkedin.com/in/gustavo-rezende-dev/)